ungoldman/dragon-wario/README.md

 * Make sure the latest version of [node.js](https://github.com/joyent/node/wiki/Installation) is installed.
 * Clone the repo, cd into the directory, type `node dw.js`.
 Enjoy!

-Note: This isn't a complete game, just a silly demo to show what node can do.
+Note: This isn't a complete game, just a silly demo to show one of the things node can do.

 ## Author